An assemblage of violins, symbolizing payment orchestration

 Better Merchant Experience

-A jar of coins, representing lower costs
+A jar with coins, representing lower costs

 Lower Costs

-Upon first gaze, traditional payment systems might be cheaper to uphold.
-But – especially in the long term – Payment Orchestration Platforms will save you costs.
-Aside from preventing integration expenses from exploding, POPs’ modern infrastructure helps reduce expenses.
+Aside from preventing third party integration expenses from exploding, the modern infrastructure of payment orchestration platforms helps you improve operations and thus reduce costs.
 Add automated routing of transactions to least-cost payment providers and you get an idea of why Payment Orchestration is less expensive than conventional payment processing.

 A payment gateway with an open lock, representing absence of vendor lock-in